Celebs Who Ruined Innocent Lives

 Radar Online reported that a woman who claims to be Sheen's madam said he could have put as many as 20 prostitutes at risk because of his behavior.
 The madam said she had been in contact with several panic-stricken sex workers uncertain about their health status thanks to Sheen, and that he lied about disclosing he had HIV to his partners.
 "He could have privately called and told the partners that he had HIV or he could have told me at some point and given me the opportunity to make an educated decision from a point of full disclosure as to whether or not I wanted to do business with him!" the anonymous madam told the tab.

-It should also be noted that Sheen reportedly preferred wearing lambskin condoms, according to ex-girlfriend Bree Olson.
+It was also noted that Sheen reportedly preferred wearing lambskin condoms, according to ex-girlfriend Bree Olson.
 Lambskin condoms, while good for helping to prevent pregnancy, are notoriously much less reliable than latex in the prevention of sexually transmitted diseases.

 Caitlyn Jenner

-On Feb.
-7, 2015, just a few short months before her monumental coming out, Caitlyn Jenner was involved in a fatal accident on the Pacific Coast Highway that left a woman dead.
+On February 7, 2015, just a few short months before her monumental coming out, Caitlyn Jenner was involved in a fatal accident on the Pacific Coast Highway that left a woman dead.
 According to reports, 70-year-old Kimberly Howe was driving her Lexus sedan when a Prius driven by Jessica Steindorff suddenly stopped.
 Howe hit her brakes, only to be rear-ended by Jenner's Escalade.
-Howe's Lexus was pushed into oncoming traffic, and she was killed on impact when her vehicle was struck by a Hummer, according to CBS News.
+Howe's Lexus was pushed into oncoming traffic, and she was killed on impact when her vehicle was struck by a Hummer.

 Jenner has expressed her "heartfelt and deepest sympathies" to the victim's family.
-The reality star blamed the paparazzi for distracting her in the moments leading up to the fatal crash and filed a lawsuit claiming she was being stalked at the time of the crash, according to E!
-News
+The reality star blamed the paparazzi for distracting her in the moments leading up to the fatal crash and filed a lawsuit claiming she was being stalked at the time of the crash.

 Mark Wahlberg